Stairlift Grants

 Disabled Facilities Grant (DFG)

 Local Councils have a bill with the name The Disabled Facilities Grant.
+The council decides the amount and approval of the grant based on the applicant’s circumstances and needs.
 Under these stairlift grants, a sufficient amount is budgeted to help those who become disabled at any phase of their lives.

 What Is The Purpose Of The Disabled Facilities Grants?

 The purpose of The Disabled Facilities Grant (DFG) is to help local community members support themselves in their daily life.
 This is done by supplying equipment which can be crucial for their everyday needs and moving around their home.
-You can do this by making specific changes to their homes, Eg mobility bathrooms and the addition of a Stairlift.
+You can do this by making specific changes to their homes, e.g., the addition of stair lifts and mobility bathrooms.

 Amount Of Grant And Minimum Period To Stay In That Property